Admissions

 What specials classes do students have each week?

-Phys-ed, art, music, theater and library/technology.
+Phys-ed, art, music, theater, and technology.

 What literacy program do you use?